 Research shows that capercaillie tend to avoid areas near people, thereby limiting the amount of space they have to live.

 In response, the project is working with communities to identify sustainable solutions that ensure people and capercaillie can thrive alongside each other.
-Solutions may involve improving path networks for more people to enjoy in areas that are not sensitive for capercaillie.
+Solutions may, for example, involve improving path networks for more people to enjoy in areas that are not sensitive for capercaillie.

 The project will not be introducing byelaws or access restrictions and all work delivered through the project is compliant with the Scottish Outdoor Access Code.

 Foxes and crows are amongst the main predators of capercaillie and for many years they’ve been controlled by some land owners and managers to benefit the species.
-Others have decided not to control predators to allow for ecological restoration and the establishment of a wider range of predators to create balance.
+Others have decided not to control foxes and crows to allow for a range of predators to create balance.

 The project respects the range of views related to legal predator control and is not seeking to impose any one view on others.
 The project itself is the coming together of organisations and communities that collectively hold a range of views on the matter.

 The project was set up to benefit capercaillie and given the critical status of the species, with possibly less than 1000 birds left in the UK, advocates an effective, evidence based approach.
 In accordance with this approach the project is supporting predator control for capercaillie where land managers wish to undertake it.

 Funding for predator control is already available through the Forestry Grant Scheme (FGS) but is restricted to areas within 1.5km of a lek and not on open ground.
 During the project's development phase, areas were identified on both Seafield Estate and Rothiemurchus Estate where these criteria limit the ability of both estates to maintain effective levels of predator control to benefit capercaillie.